justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

     writer.writerow(['Jazmine', 30, 'New York'])  # Write a data row
 ```

-#### Additional Options:
+#### Additional Options

 * `csv.DictReader()` and `csv.DictWriter()`: Use dictionaries to work with row data, which can make reading and writing more convenient when you have headers.

-### 2.2 Video: Reading and Writing a CSV File.
+### 2.2 Video: Reading and Writing a CSV File

 In this video, we'll demonstrate reading and writing to a real CSV file.
-After the video, practice reading and writing to a CSV file using the W3 Schools tutorial [here](https://www.w3resource.com/python-exercises/csv/index.php).
+After the video, practice reading and writing to a CSV file using the W3 Resource tutorial [here](https://www.w3resource.com/python-exercises/csv/index.php).

 **View the video here:** [LINK TBD]